aryavedha/devops/dockersetup2025.md

 ```

-- 2) To install the latest version, run:
+- b) To install the latest version, run:

 ```bash